MetPX/sarracenia/docs/source/How2Guides/Admin.rst

 What is Going On?
 -----------------

-The sr_report command can be invoked to bind to 'xreport' instead of the default user exchange to get report information for an entire broker.
+The sr3 declare report command can be invoked to bind to 'xreport' instead of the default user exchange to get report information for an entire broker.

-Canned sr_report configuration with an *on_message* action can be configured to gather statisical information.
+Canned report configuration with an *on_message* action can be configured to gather statisical information.

 ..
 NOTE::